 If you look at the average person’s garage floor, it is a bit of a mess.
 Even if you no longer notice the stains and oil spots on yours, you can expect that home buyers will not miss it.
 A messy garage floor is a safety hazard you cannot afford to ignore.

 Clear all the debris from the garage and make sure that the floor is dry.
 Use some absorbent material, such as sand or cat litter, to leach some of the liquid out of the floor.
-If your garage floor is really damaged or unsightly, consider investing in something like an epoxy floor coat.
+If your garage floor is really damaged or unsightly, consider investing in something like polished concrete.
 It will cover up the cracks, protect your floor and make it look far better.

 Upgrade the Garage Door